louisbaudoin/riemannsums/README.md

 # riemannsums

-In this project we'll explore the riemann sum s
+In this project we'll explore the riemann sum s deadeda